justeat/JustEat.CWA.RecruitmentTest/Web UI Developer.md

 	* Name
 	* Average rating
 	* Restaurant logo
-	* Cuisine Types
-3. allow users to sort results by Name or Average rating (Client Side)
+3. allow users to sort results by Name or Average rating

-### Task requirements

-- All requirements to be completed with an appropriate level of testing.
+* All requirements to be completed with an appropriate level of testing.
-- Feel free to use whatever javascript, testing, mocking/stubbing frameworks you prefer, along with any other packages.
-- Your code should be of production quality.
+* Your code should be of production quality.
-- Please include a readme file on how to get your application up and running
+* Please include a readme file on how to get your application up and running

 ##Coding Test 2

 Write a function that will pass the following Jasmine test for a basket total calculator (please feel free to extend the test criteria to ensure it is fit for purpose).